 Big Bang Theory fans wear Sheldon t-shirts because they all resemble Leonard Hofstadter.

 As an independent magazine that earned its place in the weirdos’ hearts since 2015, we are connected to the ones you’re having the most trouble reaching, the ones you’d never dared to challenge because, in the first place, you had no idea where they were.

 We have an audience you won’t find around, simply because they are not around.

-Most of our readers are male and Millennials, and the top three countries are the UK, the US and Italy, but we have loyal readers from pretty much every country in the world.
+Most of our readers are male and Millennials, and the top three countries are the UK, the US and Italy, but we have loyal readers in nearly every country of the world.

-And we can get Sheldon Cooper to consider your offer.
+And we can get Sheldon Cooper to at least consider your offer.

 By staying high-quality, disruptive and completely unique, we managed to find, reunite and keep this elusive and precious 3%.

 We want to offer our readers exposure to brands that are, have been, and will always be disruptive, unique and different.

 Our know-how, journalism experience and contacts lead us to secure plenty of celebrity interviews generating continuous traction the right brands can benefit from, while being affiliated to the values of innovation, honesty and irreverence this magazine advocates.